LuciusVH/Goatflix/README.md

 - The Table of Content's link hover effect is taken from [CSS-Portal](https://www.cssportal.com/blog/css-animated-underline-links/) then customized.

 - The goat icon picture, used as list markers on wikigoat.html is from [Flaticon](https://www.flaticon.com/free-icon/goat_141686?term=goat&page=1&position=27&page=1&position=27&related_id=141686&origin=tag).

+- The Go to the top button & script are taken from [W3C School](https://www.w3schools.com/howto/howto_js_scroll_to_top.asp) and then customized.